wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 Instead of Wes trying to explain it, he has some homework for us.

-Philip Roberts has an amazing talk where he expxlains the event loop.
+Philip Roberts has an amazing talk where he explains the event loop.
 You do not have to watch it before continuing with the course but it's probably one of the most popular Javascript talks ever given and he does an excellent job of explaining the event loop.

 https://www.youtube.com/watch?v=8aGhZQkoFbQ